 The Corredera Square is one of those places in the city full of history.
 It has a rectangular shape (more or less).
-As a curiosity, it measures 113 meters long and 55 meters wide, making it one of the largest squares in Andalusia.
+Curiously, it measures 113 meters long and 55 meters wide, making it one of the largest squares in Andalusia.

 Aesthetically, it is a square with a Castilian appearance and is very reminiscent of the Plaza Mayor in Madrid.
 The most characteristic of this square are its arcades built with pillars and arches.
-There are only two buildings of different shape that form part of the plaza, the Sánchez Peña Market and the Mrs Ana Jacinto´s House.
+There are only two buildings of different shape that form part of the plaza, the Sánchez Peña Market and the House of Doña Ana Jacinto.

-The Corredera Square is located next to the City Hall of Cordova and the Roman Temple.
-The main entrances to this square are High Arch and Low Arch, although there is also access through Street Toril and Street Sánchez Peña.
+The Corredera Square is located next to Cordoba City Hall and the Roman Temple.
+The main entrances to this square are Arco Alto and Arco Bajo, although there is also access through calle Toril and Sánchez Peña.